 Anne Seaton - Veterinary Centre Manager Perth

-Veterinary Centre Manager at the Disease Surveillance Centre (DSC) Perth.
+Veterinary Centre Manager at the Veterinary Surveillance Hub, Perth.
 After qualifying from Royal (Dick) School of Veterinary Studies she spent over a decade in mixed predominantly farm practice before joining SAC as a VIO in Dumfries.
 She gained a masters in Livestock Health and Production before moving on to join Animal Health, first as a veterinary officer and latterly as Field Team leader for south west Scotland.
 After a further spell in practice doing poultry and gamebird work in Yorkshire, she rejoined SAC in August 2016.

 David Gibson BVM&S CertCHP MRCVS - Senior Veterinary Investigation Officer Labware Development